-There are some days where you just crave the simple and the good.
+There are some days where you crave the simple and the good.
 Something that you know will go well together, is easy to make, and requires the smallest amount of clean-up afterwards.
 And on those days, I like to stick to one-pot cooking.
 All the flavors slowly melding together in a single container, bubbling away over an open flame.
 With this type of cooking, I’ve found that often times the simpler the ingredients, the better.
 You get more depth to each flavor without too many spices, fruits, and vegetables muddling the overall taste of the dish.
 And when your main ingredients are chicken, mushrooms, and white wine, you know the end result will be quite good, indeed.

-Chicken with Sautéed Mushrooms and White Wine
+Braised Chicken with Sautéed Mushrooms and White Wine

-- 1/4 cup cornstarch or flour
+- 1/2 cup flour

 - 3 tablespoons unsalted butter